Death And Grief

 When it becomes a problem

 Death itself is not a problem, it is what it is, but the lack of acceptance can be.
 Moving from your daily life of laundry and dinners and bills to the pointlessness of all of that and the prospect of the complete unknown is quite a transition in itself.
-At some point during life we all contemplate death and it is usually helpful in shaping priorities.
+At some point during life, we all contemplate death and it is usually helpful in shaping priorities.
 Would you rather watch that mindless TV show or is it more important to hug your child?
 If today was the last day of your life, how would you choose to spend it?

 Grief is challenging, comprising of multiple potential phases, but completely natural and healthy nonetheless.
 Grief can become a problem when it is held back, stiffed, and not allowed to proceed at a natural pace.
-Because of western society's discomfort with grief, so-called negative emotions, and death in general, there is a tendency to want to get it all by with as quickly as possible.
+Because of western society's discomfort with grief, so-called negative emotions, and death in general, there is a tendency to want to get it all by as quickly as possible.
 Grief will not be swept under the carpet easily.
 Grief can easily transition to other issues when not properly processed.
 One might become stuck in any of the five recognized phases of grief, 'denial', 'anger', 'bargaining', 'depression'; or even 'acceptance', for any number of reasons.

 What Can I Do To Deal With Death Or Grief

 There are many ways to deal with these challenges, both long term and immediate.
 If one solution doesn't work well for you, simply try another, and remember that these solutions are general and you are a unique individual with a long history that brought you to this point.
 Death and grief are paths leading to acceptance and that takes time.
 If you are dying then time might not be on your side and you need to know that you might not reach complete acceptance, but know that even a small amount of work towards your goal will make the journey easier.
-With grief you may have more time, but your acceptance may involve releasing yourself from powerful feelings of shame and guilt that you believe can only come from the one who has passed.
+With grief, you may have more time, but your acceptance may involve releasing yourself from powerful feelings of shame and guilt that you believe can only come from the one who has passed.
 This can be a difficult journey that may need a lot of support, but know that you can get to a place of peace in time.

 Why One-to-One Therapy Is Important

 There's a lot of self-help books, webpages, magazine articles that do their best to offer some guidance.
 This page is one of them, of course.
 While these resources can be a great help in the absence of any professional support, they have their limits.
 People do fit into loose categories, generally speaking, and general guidance will work, to a greater or lesser degree.
 Mileage may vary and for good reason.
-All diagnosis is based on an average human, which represents almost none of us completely beyond that fact that you are human and likely, statistically-speaking, to be somewhat average in many ways.
-This is why we have professionals in their field who know that the diagnosis is simply a starting point for deeper more specific investigation.
+All diagnosis is based on an average human, which represents almost none of us completely beyond the fact that you are human and likely, statistically-speaking, to be somewhat average in many ways.
+This is why we have professionals in their field who know that the diagnosis is simply a starting point for a deeper more specific investigation.

 We are here for you.